Blog post by guest artist and photographer, Emerald Estock

 There were also times that tested my resolve.
 I have one memory where the negatives just seemed to overwhelm me.
 I had had several consecutive days of bad weather and rough terrain.
 When I finally got to a smooth section where I felt I could make some good miles, my foot developed an annoying ache.
 Moving at a snail’s pace, it started to rain…yet again.
 It was at this point that I simply set up my tent mid-day, crawled inside, and cried myself to sleep.
+My perseverance had come to a close.
+Or so I thought.
 I woke up, did some stretches, made a hot lunch, and restarted my day.
 I managed to get a good hike that afternoon and change my outlook.

 So, yes, there are going to be some days that just suck.
 I had read many accounts of previous thru-hikers.
 A common piece of advice was to not quit on a bad day.
 You may decide that long distance hiking isn’t for you, but make the decision when things are going well.

 Appalachian Trail & Art: Pick a Direction & Start

 I think, in retrospect, hiking the trail was a lot like the advice Michael gives to artists who are trying to move to the next level: just pick a direction and start.
 You do not need all the answers and details.
 And honestly, you will never have all the answers.
 Life and your journey are too dynamic.
 The choices you make today will influence the answers you get and the paths that will become available in the future.
 Just take it one step at a time, but keep taking those steps.